 How IT automation can help HR departments amid The Great Resignation

 “We have an opportunity to leverage technology to improve every facet of the work experience.
-The best-designed technology (think artificial intelligence) helps people be more human, and organizations will need to get serious about total experience: the combination of interactions, aptitudes, and value creation and delivery that are at the core of work.
+The best-designed technology (think artificial intelligence) helps people be more human, and organisations will need to get serious about total experience: the combination of interactions, aptitudes, and value creation and delivery that are at the core of work.
 Employees Increasingly Seek Value and Purpose at Work.”

 Chris Howard | Gartner Chief of Research